HL7/uv-lab-rep-ig/input/pagecontent/status-mgmt.md

 #### Laboratory Report: DiagnosticReport

-DiagnosticReport is the HL7 FHIR resource designed for documenting Laboratory report.
+DiagnosticReport is the HL7 FHIR resource designed for documenting Laboratory reports.
 It includes clinical context such as requesting provider information, and some mix of atomic results, images, textual and coded interpretations, formatted representation of diagnostic reports and status information.

 Diagnostic report status value set is comprised from following status codes ( [DiagnosticReportStatus](https://hl7.org/fhir/R4/codesystem-diagnostic-report-status.html) )